Crayon: Today

 Beyond Crayola, other brand name crayon manufacturers today include Rose Art Industries and Dixon Ticonderoga, the successor to the American Crayon Company.
 Numerous suppliers create generic brand or store brand crayons.
 These are typically found in supermarkets.

-In 2000 there was concern about potential contamination of asbestos in many popular brands of crayons after the Seattle Post-Intelligencer reported in May of that year that they had tests performed finding that three brands of crayons contained asbestos.
+In 2000, there was concern about potential contamination of asbestos in many popular brands of crayons after the Seattle Post-Intelligencer reported in May of that year that they had tests performed finding that three brands of crayons contained asbestos.
 In a follow-up study released in June the U.S. Consumer Product Safety Commission (CPSC) found traces of asbestos fibers in three crayons and larger amounts of transitional fibers which can be misinterpreted as asbestos as a result of using talc as a binding agent in additional crayons.
 CPSC declared the risk to be low, but said that because of the concerns it had asked manufacturers to reformulate the concerned crayons and commended them for their swift agreement to do so.

 Artists

-Early French artists, including François Clouet (1510-1572) and Nicholas L'agneau (1590-1666), used crayons in their early art projects.
+Early French artists, including François Clouet (1510–1572) and Nicholas L'agneau (1590–1666), used crayons in their early art projects.
 Clouet used crayons for his modeled portraits, which were so elaborate that he caught the attention of Henry V, who knighted him.
-He became a court painter for the royalty, and his entire art career began and consisted of some wax crayon art.
+He became a court painter for the royalty, and his entire art career began with and consisted of wax crayon art.
 L'agneau illustrated his portraits with outlines in wax crayons, and with tints of watercolor.
 His portraits were often of people who looked surprised or unaware of their surroundings.

-Sister Gertrude Morgan was most known for preaching the Gospel around New Orleans with simplicity and easy-to-understand crayon drawings.
+Sister Gertrude Morgan was most known for preaching the Gospel around New Orleans with simple and easy-to-understand crayon drawings.
 Morgan caught the eye of a gallery owner E. Lorenz Borenstein, and was allowed to show her work, play her music and spread her word of God at the gallery.
-Her early drawings were that of just very modest and simplicity crayon drawings, depicting biblical text to provide a clearer image to those who were unfamiliar with the Bible.
+Her early drawings were that of just very modest and simple crayon drawings, depicting biblical text to provide a clearer image to those who were unfamiliar with the Bible.
 Morgan went on to publish a record of her biblical songs and has artwork featured in the American Folk Art Museum in New York.